takemobiteam/takemobi-test.github.io/docs/index.md

 Certain Master Data types also need to be filterable by Destination.
-The REST API must provide a Destination parameter, which when set causes the API to return records *only* for that destination.
-Using the Area Group master data type as an example, TUI provides the following rest endpoint:
+The REST API must provide a Destination parameter, which when set causes the API to return records only for that Destination.

+For example, for the Area Group Master Data type, TUI provides the following REST endpoint:

 ```
 master-data/area-groups?filters=destination_id==5181
 ```

-Mobi collects up-to-date Master Data via this mechanism approximately once every fifteen minutes, by calling each of these endpoints, once per Destination where applicable.

 ### Master Data Update Stream via AWS Kinesis Data Streams